szanata/fittest/README.md

 ## Main features

 - Can execute any number of tests in parallel
+- Each test can be isolated from the other, and have its own structure
 - Each test can receive webhooks on a public url created dynamically
+- The code can use a "await" to stop until a webhook be received
-- Don't rely on mocha or any other test framework
+- Don't rely on *mocha* or any other test framework
-- Can be used with chai or others assertion tools
+- Can be used with *chai* or others assertion tools
 - Fast, I mean... really fast

 ## Setup